Museo e Galleria Borghese

 Museo e Galleria Borghese information

 If you only have the time (or inclination) for one art gallery in Rome, make it this one.
-Housing what's generally considered the ‘queen of all private art collections’, it boasts paintings by Caravaggio, Botticelli and Raphael, as well as some spectacular sculptures by Bernini.
-There are highlights at every turn, but look out for Bernini's Ratto di Proserpina (Rape of Persephone) and Canova's Venere vincitrice (Conquering Venus).
+Housing what's often referred to as the ‘queen of all private art collections’, it boasts paintings by Caravaggio, Raphael, and Titian, as well as some sensational sculptures by Bernini.
+Highlights abound, but look out for Bernini's Ratto di Proserpina (Rape of Proserpina) and Canova's Venere vincitrice (Venus Victrix).

-To limit numbers, visitors are admitted at two-hourly intervals, so you'll need to book your ticket and get an entry time.
+To limit numbers, visitors are admitted at two-hourly intervals, so you'll need to pre-book your ticket and get an entry time.

-The villa is divided into two parts: the ground-floor gallery, with its superb sculptures, intricate Roman floor mosaics and over-the-top frescoes; and the upstairs picture gallery.
+The museum is divided into two parts: the ground-floor gallery, with its superb sculptures, intricate Roman floor mosaics and over-the-top frescoes, and the upstairs picture gallery.

-Things get off to a cracking start in the entrance hall , decorated with 4th-century floor mosaics of fighting gladiators and a gravity-defying bas-relief, Marco Curzio a Cavallo, of a horse and rider falling into the void, by Pietro Bernini (Gian Lorenzo's father).
+Things get off to a cracking start in the entrance hall , decorated with 4th-century floor mosaics of fighting gladiators and a 2nd-century Satiro Combattente (Fighting Satyr).
+High on the wall is a gravity-defying bas-relief of a horse and rider falling into the void (Marco Curzio a Cavallo ) by Pietro Bernini (Gian Lorenzo's father).

 Caravaggio dominates Sala VIII .
-There's a dissipated-looking Bacchus (1592–95), the strangely beautiful La Madonna dei Palafenieri (Madonna with Serpent; 1605–06), and San Giovanni Battista (St John the Baptist; 1609–10), probably Caravaggio's last work.
-Then there's the much-loved Ragazzo col Canestro di Frutta (Boy with a Basket of Fruit; 1593–95), and the dramatic Davide con la Testa di Golia (David with the Head of Goliath; 1609–10) – Goliath's severed head is said to be a self-portrait.
+There's a dissipated-looking Bacchino malato (Young Sick Bacchus; 1592–95), the strangely beautiful La Madonna dei Palafenieri (Madonna with Serpent; 1605–06), and San Giovanni Battista (St John the Baptist; 1609–10), probably Caravaggio's last work.
+There's also the much-loved Ragazzo col Canestro di Frutta (Boy with a Basket of Fruit; 1593–95), and the dramatic Davide con la Testa di Golia (David with the Head of Goliath; 1609–10) – Goliath's severed head is said to be a self-portrait.

-Upstairs, the pinacoteca offers a wonderful snapshot of European Renaissance art.
+Upstairs, the pinacoteca offers a wonderful snapshot of Renaissance art.
 Don't miss Raphael's extraordinary La Deposizione di Cristo (The Deposition; 1507) in Sala IX , and his Dama con Liocorno (Lady with a Unicorn; 1506).
-In the same room is the superb Adorazione del Bambino (Adoration of the Christ Child; 1495) by Fra Bartolomeo and Perugino's Madonna con Bambino (Madonna and Child; first quarter of the 16th century).
+In the same room is Fra Bartolomeo's superb Adorazione del Bambino (Adoration of the Christ Child; 1495) and Perugino's Madonna con Bambino (Madonna and Child; first quarter of the 16th century).